DEVELOPER710/eFlasher/README.md

 eFlasher , a tool for flashing Linux Distro's ISOs to USBs / SD cards !

-This tool uses x86_64 or x86 based Linux distros to flash to a Mounted USB Drive !
+This tool uses x86_64 based Linux distros to flash to a Mounted USB Drive !

-Available OS are : raspbian, debian, ubuntu, arch-linux

-Note : Arch Linux is only for x86_64, Debian is only for amd64, Raspbian is only for i386 and Ubuntu is only for amd64 !
+Note : These Linux Distros are only for `x86_64` Architecture !

-Execute `make archlinux`, `make debian`, `make raspbian` or `make ubuntu` to start the Download Process of the ISO and start the Flash Process !
+Execute `make archlinux`, `make debian`, `make raspbian` or `make ubuntu` ...etc,  to start the Download & Flash Process !

 For more Information , run `make info`